gpropf/clarity/README.md

 ## Getting Started ##

 The best place to start is the existing example programs.
-Currently, the `showcase.cpp` file is where you will find working examples of the types of nodes implemented so far.
+Doing `make showcase` should build the main example program which contains working examples of the types of nodes implemented so far.
+The actual "meat" of the showcase app, however, is in `Showcase.hpp` which is instantiated by `showcase.cpp`.

 There is also `speedtest.cpp` which basically just creates and destroys a large number of nodes.
 This is both to monitor performance and also to test the system's ability to avoid memory leaks and segfaults (well, memory overruns since Emscripten doesn't really have segfaults).
 The basic rule is that any CPP file that starts with a lowercase letter is a runnable program.
 Files that start with an uppercase letter contain class definitions or implementations.

 ## Design ##